Background Image for Header:

 To learn online, computer literacy is crucial.
 Your computer will be your classroom; therefore you will need to be able to navigate the WVU e-campus main page and Blackboard.
 Some coursework may require you to search the internet, library databases, send emails, or view videos and lectures as well.
 Most instructors will have assignments due that require the knowledge of programs like Word, PowerPoint, Google Docs, and PDFs.

 Using good etiquette while learning online is also important.
 Frustrations and arguments can arise in online courses, just as they can in traditional classrooms.
 It’s important to stay patient, use good manners, and consider emotions when replying to discussion board topics.

 - Online classes at PSC may require additional costs due to technical requirements (ex: software necessary for classes, e-books, etc.).

-- Online classes, starting Spring of 2018, may be opened by instructors three days in advance of the semester start date.
-This will allow students to view ecampus material ahead of time.
+- Online classes may be opened by instructors three days in advance of the semester start date.
+This will allow students to view eCampus material ahead of time.

 NOTE: This feature is optional, and instructors do not have to enable this option unless they want to.